oyepez003/YepsuaGeneratorBundle/README.md

 $ php app/console generate:doctrine:richcrud --entity:AcmeDemoBundle:Post
 ```

-You must create the AcmeDemoBundle_Post.en.yml file in Acme/DemoBundle/Resources/translations
+You must create the AcmeDemoBundle_Post.en.xliff file in Acme/DemoBundle/Resources/translations
 to translate the Module for the Post Entity

 ``` xml